MicrosoftDocs/azure-stack-docs/AKS-Hybrid/create-aks-hybrid-preview-networks.md

 ## Give the end user the following details

-If someone other than you will be creating the AKS hybrid cluster, provide the following details to the AKS hybrid cluster creator:
+If someone other than you is creating the AKS hybrid cluster, provide the following details to the AKS hybrid cluster creator:

 | Parameter |  Parameter details |
 | --------- | ------------------|